jonmon6691/LoRa-Latch/README.md

 * **Add security:** right now, any LoRa message at all will trigger the unlock timer...
 Not good!
 The LoRa modules implement AES encryption so a nice challenge-response authentication could even be possible!
-The absolute obscurity of this installation, combined with how often the door is proped open anyway, make this a less critical problem for the time being.
+The absolute obscurity of this installation, combined with how often the door is propped open anyway, make this a less critical problem for the time being.
 * **More efficient remote:** Add a battery and charger circuit so that the unlock code is only sent when the car is turned off.
 Right now, the unlock code